 What if good health, and in turn, more joy, was simpler and more accessible than you thought?
-Often, the prescription for good health ("just follow these five steps!") is simpler than the processes you need to put in place to follow it consistently and thoroughly.
+Often, the prescription for good health ("just follow these five steps!") is simpler than the ability to follow it consistently and thoroughly.
 But if there was a way to narrow it down -- to choose just a few things as opposed to considering a whole self-help book's worth of changes in habits and lifestyle, then maybe, just maybe, we could implement small changes that result in big improvements in the long run.

 There seems to be a consensus among therapists, psychologists, wellness experts and so on, that there are 5-7 key areas (often referred to as "pillars") in life that, if optimized and stable, will give us the best chance at good physical, mental, and emotional health.
 These pillars vary slightly from expert to expert, so for simplification in this post, I have chosen five pillars that are most relevant to life as a new parent and someone who is in the postpartum/fourth trimester phase of life.